veda-consulting-company/uk.co.vedaconsulting.gdpr/docs/installation.md

     * GDPR should show up as green-highlighted.
     * The option to **Disable** it will be present.

+1. Next grant appropriate permissions (see below)

+## Permissions {:#permissions}

+The GDPR extension adds 3 new permissions which should be configured within your CMS before the extension can be used.
+See [Permissions and access control](https://docs.civicrm.org/user/en/latest/initial-set-up/permissions-and-access-control) the CiviCRM User Guide for more information.

 ## Discovering features after installing {:#discovery}